Image ALT {ALT}

 An electrocardiogram (EKG or ECG) is a test that records the electrical activity of the heart.

 Many heart conditions develop gradually and may not cause clear symptoms for a long time.
-Because of this, EKG is often used as a basic screening test, especially if you have not checked your heart recently or this test has not been included in your annual physical.
+Because of this, an EKG is often used as a basic screening test, especially if you have not checked your heart recently or if this test has not been included in your annual physical.

-• you have high blood pressure or diabetes
+• Have high blood pressure or diabetes.

-• you have a family history of heart disease
+• Have a family history of heart disease.

-How Long an EKG Takes
+How Long Does an EKG Take

 An EKG is performed in the office and usually takes about 10 to 15 minutes from start to finish.